javnik36/arkham.build/README.md

 - `meta.attachments_{code}`: cards that are attached to a specific setup deck, for example _Joe Diamond_ or _Stick to the Plan_.
 Format: comma-separated list of ids `"id1,id2,id2,id3"`.
 - `meta.card_pool`: packs that can be used for this deck.
 Used for limited pool deckbuilding such as #campaign-playalong.
 Format: `"<pack_code>,<pack_code>"`.
 For arkham.build, new format pack codes take precedence over old format.
 Cycles can be added as `cycle:<cycle_code>`.
 - `meta.card_pool_extension_{code}`: Some cards can extend the card pool with choices.
 This tracks their selection state.
 Format: `"card:<code>,card:<code>"`.
+- `meta.fan_made_content`: Stores fan-made content (cards, packs, encounter sets) used in this deck.
+See [here](https://github.com/arkham-build/fan-made-content).
+- `meta.hidden_slots`: When syncing decks with fan-made content to ArkhamDB, we need to extract the slot entries and investigator.
+This object holds this data so we can later re-apply it.
 - `meta.sealed_deck`: card ids that are pickable for this deck.
 Used for sealed deckbuilding.
 Format: comma-separated list of `id` / `quantity` pairs in the format `"id:2,id:1,..."`.
 - `meta.sealed_deck_name`: name of the sealed deck definition used. format: string.
 - `meta.transform_into`: code of the investigator that this deck's investigator has transformed into.
 I.e. `04244` for _Body of a Yithian_.